The number of ends of critical branching random walks: T 3 x T 3 , purple dots, and a proof of Theorem

-The natural next question is to consider what happens when our Cartesian product is of two non-amenable graphs.
-We begin with $T_3\times T_3$, and note that our previous tactic no longer works.
-Each copy of $T_3$ is hit infinitely often by particles of the critical BRW, which tells us nothing about the number of ends of the trace.
-We instead look from a different viewpoint: if we start two independent critical branching random walks from vertices a long way apart, do they meet?
-Start one critical BRW from a vertex $i\in T_3\times T_3$, and call this the \emph{red} process; start the other, independent critical BRW from vertex $j$, and call it the \emph{blue} process.
+The natural next question is to consider what happens when our Cartesian product is of two graphs $G_1$, $G_2$ with $\rho(G_1)<1$ and $\rho(G_2)<1$.
+We note that our previous tactic no longer works for (for example) simple random walk on $T_3\times T_3$.
+If we look at projections, then we get $\rho(P)<\rho(L)$, and therefore each copy of $T_3$ is hit infinitely often by particles of the critical BRW (see e.g.\ \citealp[Theorem 3.7]{muller2008recurrence} or \citealp[Corollary 3.6]{bertacchi_zucca14}), which tells us nothing about the number of ends of the trace.

+We instead look from a different viewpoint: if we start two independent branching random walks from vertices a long way apart, do they meet?
+Start one BRW from a vertex $v\in T_3\times T_3$, and call this the \emph{red} process; start the other, independent BRW from vertex $w$, and call it the \emph{blue} process.
 Colour red any vertex that is hit by a particle in the red process, and colour blue any vertex that is hit by a particle in the blue process.
 Vertices that are coloured both red and blue we call \emph{purple}.
-We are interested in the number of purple vertices.
+We are interested in whether the number of purple vertices is finite or not.

+We work in general, aiming for a proof of Theorem \ref{vtran}, but the reader may wish to continue thinking of $T_3\times T_3$.
+To check that simple random walk on $T_3\times T_3$ satisfies the condition of Theorem \ref{vtran}, we use \cite[Theorem 2(i)]{cartwright_soardi86} together with a result from \cite{cartwright_soardi}, which we translate into our notation in Section \ref{appendix} as Lemma \ref{CS2}.
+These tell us that if $(X_n,n\geq0)$ is simple random walk on $T_3\times T_3$, then for any vertex $v$, there exists a constant $C_v$ such that